Nhendy12/personal-finance/README.md

 # Personal Finance Automation

-Python script to parse emails and insert into data into google sheets
+Python script to parse emails and insert transcation data into google sheets

 ## Table of Contents 📖